0

 Don’t Isolate

-You need others to have the mind of Christ.
-You need them for two reasons: so you can serve them and because you cannot have victory over your Adamic tendencies that tempts a person to operate outside of the body of Christ.
+We need others to have the mind of Christ.
+We need them for two reasons: so we can serve them and because we cannot have victory over sin without them—the body of Christ.
 One of the Adamic deceptions is to value isolation over community.
 People who struggle the most are the most isolated from others.
 When Adam sinned, his first action was to distance himself from God and His help.

-If you want the mind of Christ to be your mental default, you must bury yourself in the lives of other people, and I’m not talking about your favorite social media outlet.
-It would be best if you had a place to be Jesus to others, and the community will guard you against falling back into those Adamic tendencies.
+If you want the mind of Christ to be your mental default, you must immerse yourself in the lives of other people, and I’m not talking about your favorite social media outlet.
+It would be best if you had a practical place to be Jesus to others, and that community would guard you against falling back into those Adamic tendencies.

 Call to Action

 What kind of mind do you have?
 If you have not been born again, you have the mind of Adam.
-If you have been born twice, you have a combination of Adam’s mind and the mind of Christ.
+If you have been born again, you have a combination of Adam’s mind and the mind of Christ.
 To determine how you rank on this hybrid scale, you need to analyze your unselfish versus selfish mind war.
-Here are a few questions I hope will aid you as you think about your mind’s progression.
-Perhaps you would find this exercise more beneficial if you discussed these things with a friend.
+Here are a few questions I hope will aid you as you think about your mental progression.
+Perhaps you would find this exercise more beneficial if you shared it with a friend.

 1. Has the Lord regenerated you?
-If you are not a Christian and would like to become one, please reach out to us.
-We’d love to share Christ with you.
+If you are not a Christian but would like to become one, please contact us.

 2. How is the Bible changing you?
-Be clear and practical as you think about where you were, where you are, and how the Bible aided you in the journey.
+Be clear and practical as you think about where you were, where you are, and how the Bible aids you in the journey.

 3. What is the number one hindrance that stunts your growth in Christ?
-Perhaps you have a life-dominating habit that is yet to succumb to God’s power.
+Perhaps you have a life-dominating habit that you have yet to submit to God’s power.

 4. What are you doing to remove this hindrance?
-One of the primary reasons we don’t overcome our habits is that we won’t talk to others.
+One of the primary reasons we don’t overcome our habits is that we won’t share our problems with others.

-5. How aware are your friends of this hindrance, and how are they serving you?
+5. How aware are your friends of this sin pattern, and how are they serving you to overcome it?

 Need More Help?